-- 13. Settlement Risk.
-Market participants should move to establish a Cash Settlement Protocol in order to eliminate the delivery problems that can occur when CDS contracts exceed available deliverable instruments.28 To limit settlement risk on credit default swaps, market participants should incorporate a cash settlement auction mechanism into standard CDS documentation.
+- 12. Use of Material Non-Public Information.
+Market participants should implement strict compliance rules to address the potential conflicts of interest and to prevent inappropriate use of MNPI.27 - 13.
+Settlement Risk.
+Market participants should maintain momentum toward establishing a Cash Settlement Protocol in order to eliminate the delivery problems that can occur when CDS contracts exceed available deliverable instruments.
+28 To limit settlement risk on credit default swaps, market participants should continue work to incorporate a cash settlement auction mechanism into standard CDS documentation.
 The terms of the auction mechanism should be agreed by both dealers and end-users. - 14.
 Trade Automation.
-Market participants should automate trade novations and set rigorous performance standards earlier in the trade processing cycle.29 - 15.
+Market participants should continue to move towards automating trade novations and setting rigorous performance standards earlier in the trade processing cycle.29 - 15.
 Workouts.
-Market participants should be aware of the potential for credit derivatives to affect the dynamics of corporate workouts, especially for out-of-court restructurings. - 16.
+Market participants should be aware of the potential for credit derivatives and positions held through other CRT products to affect the dynamics of corporate workouts, especially for out-of-court restructurings before an actual event of default. - 16.
 Funding Liquidity Risk.
 Market participants should actively manage the liquidity risk inherent in funding CRT assets with short-term liabilities. - 17.
 Disclosure.
 Market participants should increase efforts to provide meaningful disclosures with respect to their CRT activities.
 The Joint Forum reiterates the entire set of disclosure recommendations from the 2005 report.30 - 18.
 Supervisory requirements.
 Supervisors should evaluate the capital requirements for structured credit exposures, especially those based upon external credit ratings.
 Additionally, supervisors should ensure that institutions have well-developed frameworks for identifying concentration risks, and assess the need for capital requirements for such risks.
 31 - 19.
 Supervisory Oversight.
 Supervisory authorities need to ensure that they have the requisite resources and expertise to oversee CRT activities at the firms they supervise, and should ensure that these firms in turn have the capacity to understand and manage all of the risks in their CRT positions.